 Any word in a property of the file, such as the author, matches or begins with your search term.
-(For more information about file properties, see Change the properties for a file.)
+(For more information about file properties, see View the properties for a file.)

-Besides searching programs, files and folders, and communications, the search box also looks through your Internet favorites and the history of websites you've visited.
-If any of these webpages include the search term, they appear under a heading called "Files."
+Besides programs, files and folders, and communications, the Search box also looks through your Internet favorites and the history of websites you've visited.
+If any of these webpages include the search term, they appear under a heading called "Favorites and History."

 The right pane of the Start menu contains links to parts of Windows that you're likely to use frequently.
 Here they are, from top to bottom:

 Personal folder.
 Opens your personal folder, which is named for whoever is currently logged on to Windows.
 For example, if the current user is Molly Clark, the folder will be named Molly Clark.
-This folder, in turn, contains user-specific files, including the My Documents, My Music, My Pictures, and My Videos folders.
+This folder, in turn, contains user-specific files, including the Documents, Music, Pictures, and Videos folders.

 Documents.
-Opens the Documents library, where you can access and open text files, spreadsheets, presentations, and other kinds of documents.
+Opens the Documents folder, where you can store and open text files, spreadsheets, presentations, and other kinds of documents.

 Pictures.
-Opens the Pictures library, where you can access and view digital pictures and graphics files.
+Opens the Pictures folder, where you can store and view digital pictures and graphics files.

 Music.
-Opens the Music library, where you can access and play music and other audio files.
+Opens the Music folder, where you can store and play music and other audio files.